 Simultaneous Connections: 7

-We were also surprised by CyberGhost’s ungenerous 7-device allowance.
-Once you go over the limit you’ll be asked to remove one device.
+We were surprised by CyberGhost’s ungenerous device allowance.
+Once you go over the limit you’ll be asked to log out one device, otherwise you can’t use the VPN.

 Additional Features